 How does the PRI develop Reporting Framework modules?

-The PRI regularly updates the Reporting Framework to ensure that it reflects best practice and allows signatories to report on their various activities.
+The PRI regularly updates the Reporting Framework to ensure that it reflects best practice and allows signatories to report on their RI activities.
 Occasionally, modules in the Reporting Framework need to be changed more extensively to reflect updates in the investment industry.
-In these cases, the PRI seeks greater feedback from signatories through public consultations.
 Changes to the PRI Reporting Framework will be made for the following reasons:

 What processes are involved when making changes to the Reporting Framework?